openstack/bugdaystats/README.rst

 the size of the graph (230 pixels is the default value). "title" is an optional parameter for the name of the project in the index page.

+You can also optionally specify a 'rotation' parameter.
+Entries older than the value (in days) will be removed from the dataset, resulting in a rolling view of bug activity.